dnbexperience/gatsby-plugin-eufemia-theme-handler/README.md

         // (optional) defaults to "eufemia-theme" (localStorage)
         storageId: 'your-custom-id',

+        // (optional) whether to include your own local styles.
+More information down below.
+        includeLocalStyles: true,

         // (optional) defines with a glob where the styles are placed inside of @dnb/eufemia/...
         filesGlobs: [